jruby/jrubyfx/README.md

-JRubyFX
+JRubyFXML
 =======
-JRuby wrapper for JavaFX 2.x.
+JRuby wrapper for JavaFX 2.x with FXML support (based on JRubyFX)

 BUILD
 -----